 Outdoor activities and excursions happen regularly at Brick Labs.
 This past year, on average, students spent close to 3hrs per day outdoors.
 Activities included formal classes, art sessions, sports/fitness, free play and community discovery walks.
 We are located in a neighbourhood with a variety of parks and green spaces to give our students daily connections with nature and additional learning spaces.

 For children to be confident in applying their skills and knowledge it takes an actively engaged and caring team of instructors.
 Our staff to student ratio of 1:6 allows for each student to receive individual attention and emotional engagement for positive growth.
 Instructors are trained to ensure that students are supported in a learning environment, by prioritizing mentoring, facilitating discussions, and listening.
 Total enrolment will be limited to no more than 18 students so every instructor will know your child and their needs.
+All our staff have been fully vaccinated.

 Our learning guide will be the Ontario curriculum for elementary students.
 However, this will only be the minimum base of knowledge for your child.
 In addition, your child’s learning will be supplemented with regular robotics and coding classes (each child will have their own robotics kit/tablet), engineering exercises, creative sessions, and extensive outdoor education/physical activity.